eProsima/Fast-DDS-docs/docs/use-cases.rst

 |    :end-before: <!--><-->                               |
 +---------------------------------------------------------+

-..
-END SUBSEC:INITIAL-PEERS

-..
-START SUBSEC:DISABLE-MULTICAST

 .. _use-case-disabling-multicast-discovery:

 Disabling multicast discovery
 -----------------------------

 If all the peers are known beforehand, it is possible to disable the multicast meta traffic completely.
-This is done using the configuration attribute `metatrafficUnicastLocatorList`.
-By defining a custom `metatrafficUnicastLocatorList`, the default metatraffic multicast and unicast locators to be employed by the participant is avoided; this prevents the participant from listening any discovery data from multicast.
+This is done using the configuration attribute ``metatrafficUnicastLocatorList``.
+By defining a custom ``metatrafficUnicastLocatorList``, the default metatraffic multicast and unicast locators to be employed by the participant are avoided, which prevents the participant from listening to any discovery data from multicast sources.
+The local participant creates a meta traffic receiving resource per address-port pair specified in the ``metatrafficUnicastLocatorList``.

-You should be careful with the assignment of the address-port pair in the `metatrafficUnicastLocatorList`, avoiding the assignment of ports that are not available or do not match the address-port listed in the publisher participant Initial Peers list.
+Consideration should be given to the assignment of the address-port pair in the ``metatrafficUnicastLocatorList``, avoiding the assignment of ports that are not available or do not match the address-port listed in the publisher participant Initial Peers list.